 The divorce process can be overwhelming to both parties involved, leaving clients wondering where to even begin.
-At Carolyn S. Zisser P.A., we are committed to doing everything we can to ensure your needs and questions are addressed at every step along the way to a resolution.
+At Zisser Family Law, we are committed to doing everything we can to ensure your needs and questions are addressed at every step along the way to a resolution.

 How the divorce case begins and progresses

 Most often, a dissolution of marriage action (commonly known as a “divorce”) begins with one party filing the case in court.
 Once a case is filed, a case number and a judge are assigned.
 The filing party is known as the Petitioner and the non-filing party is known as the Respondent.
 Once an action is filed, the Petitioner usually arranges for the Respondent to be personally served, meaning a private process server or sheriff will serve the dissolution of marriage paperwork on the Respondent (most often at home or at work).
 Once served, the Respondent has twenty days to file a response.
 Before a case can be tried, the parties must exchange certain financial records and attend mediation.

 How we handle your divorce case